 And finally, the Treasury says the employment market is still tough, with unemployment expected to stay high for some time to come.

-Next story in National: Crime rate drops to lowest on record
+Next story in New Zealand: Crime rate drops to lowest on record

 Copyright © 2012, Radio New Zealand